An Approach to Deploy Interactive Robotic Simulators on the Web for HRI Experiments: Results in Social Robot Navigation: SEAN-EP Evaluation

 While the multiple host approach effectively reduced the time that it took to collect data through the surveys by 81\%, it required more management overhead.
 This included managing instances in the pool and moving collected data from the machines to a shared store for analysis.

 \begin{description}[align=left,leftmargin=0em,labelsep=0.2em,font=\textbf,itemsep=0em,parsep=0.3em]

 \item[Task Completion.]
-We investigated task completion in the simulations.
-In 23 of 372 interactive trials (6.18\%) the participant's simulation session timed out before they reached their goal destination.
-In all 372 interactive sessions there were only 8 interactive sessions (2.15\%) in which participants did not move from the starting position.
+While not all participants followed the instructions by the book, a large majority tried and were able to complete the given tasks, validating that our system worked as intended.
+In only 23 of 372 interactive trials (6.18\%) the participant's simulation session timed out before they reached their goal destination.
+Considering all 372 interactive sessions there were only 8 interactive sessions (2.15\%) in which participants did not move from the starting position.
 Further inspection of the data revealed that the only two sessions in which the participants failed to find the robot in the simulation corresponded to timed out sessions in which their avatar moved.
-These simulations were in the warehouse environment, suggesting that participants tried to find the robot but the large space might have made it difficult for them to identify it.
-Overall, these results suggest that while not all participants followed the instructions by the book, a large majority tried to complete the given tasks.
+These simulations were in the warehouse environment, suggesting that they tried to find the robot but the large space made it difficult for them to identify it.
+Because the study sessions were conducted in parallel, at scale, they help confirm the scalability of our method.

 \item[Navigation Behavior.]
 Using ROS logs from SEAN, we checked how often the human's avatar and the robot were close to each other based on Hall's proxemic zones \cite{hall1966hidden}.
-We set as threshold for intimate space 0.45 meters, and found that in 195 sessions (52.4\%) the robot came within this distance from the participant's avatar.
+We set a threshold for intimate space of 0.45 meters, and found that in 195 sessions (52.4\%) the robot came within this distance from the participant's avatar.
 In terms of personal space, in 316 sessions (84.9\%) the robot came within 1.2 meters from the avatar.
 A benefit of simulations is that we can easily analyze proxemic behavior as shown by these results.

 \item[User Experience.]
-At the end of the survey, the participants reported that the survey tasks required low mental demand (M=2.26, SE=0.19) and low physical demand (M=1.61, SE=0.15) on 7-point responding formats.
+At the end of the survey, the participants reported that the survey tasks required low mental demand (M=2.26, SE=0.19) and low physical demand (M=1.61, SE=0.15) on a 7-point responding format where 1 indicated the lowest demand.
 They did not have to work hard to accomplish the tasks (M=2.32, SE=0.18).